• Skip to primary navigation

 For wine, I like a dry riesling.
 Even as a dry wine, we still get a touch of sweetness that I love with the mint, and it has a nice cooling effect on the jalapeno.
 Plus, it's light enough to not overwhelm the cucumber.

 Of course, this cucumber pico de gallo is also perfect with margaritas.
-While I love a unique spin on margaritas, I like to keep it simple and serve this pico with my classic margarita.
+You can keep it simple and serve this pico with my classic margarita or you can really play up that signature flavor and serve it with my cucumber-jalapeño margarita.

 Cheers!